 Don't Just Relieve Anxiety - Fix It

 Yes, you can reduce anxiety in small doses.
 But anxiety needs a complete cure.
-I've developed one that works based off your anxiety symptoms.
+I've developed one that works based on your anxiety symptoms.
 Take my free anxiety test and see tailored results specifically designed to cure your anxiety forever.

 Easing vs. Curing Anxiety